 Striving to control the circumstances of my life only made my life a mess.
 I kept trying to figure out what to do in life on my own, but I started realizing I actually needed to surrender control to God.
 The only way I could handle all the curveballs life was throwing me wasn’t by gaining more control but by actually giving up all control to the Lord.
 But if you’re a control freak like me, the thought of willingly giving up control is terrifying.

-How do you give up control and figure out what to do in life?
+4 Ways to help you figure out what to do in life:

 Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.
 And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.
 Philippians 4:6-7 NIV